JRyuzaki/Chess/README.md

 ## Back to Black

-Back to Black is an implementation of chess using JavaFX for the GUI and features designs created by JRyuzaki.
+Back to Black is an implementation of chess using JavaFX for the GUI and furthermore it features designs created by JRyuzaki.
 It also contains Networking for a game over the internet and an AI opponent.

 ## Motivation